Planning for Same-Sex Couples and the Current State of DOMA Post-Windsor

 There are also significant considerations that same-sex couples should be mindful of during their lifetimes.
 For instance, children are typically thought of as the only dependents one can claim on a tax return, but even a same-sex spouse can be claimed as a dependent, resulting in a sizeable tax deduction.
 In order to claim a spouse as a dependant, however, the taxpayer must provide over half of the year’s household income, and the dependent spouse’s principal residence must coincide with the claimant-taxpayer’s.
 In addition to making annual exclusion gifts to shift money away from the wealthier same-sex spouse’s estate, same-sex spouses can also receive deductions for paying one another’s medical, dental, or educational expenses, provided such payments are made directly to the provider of such services.

 Maximizing income tax deductions for same-sex couples is also a critical consideration.
-Because same-sex couples are not permitted to file joint federal income tax returns, it is important to title shared property into the name of the partner or spouse who will be able to most fully utilize any tax deductible expenses, such as payment of real estate taxes.
+Because same-sex couples in non-recognition states may not be permitted to file joint federal income tax returns, it is important to title shared property into the name of the partner or spouse who will be able to most fully utilize any tax deductible expenses, such as payment of real estate taxes.
 The couple should be mindful, however, that the individual paying the real estate taxes is the same individual whose name the home is titled in.
 If the non-owner pays the taxes, no deduction would be allowed and the payment would actually be considered a taxable gift to the owner-spouse.

-Similarly, any charitable contributions the same-sex couple intends to make during any tax year should be made by the spouse who will receive the greater income tax benefits from such contributions.
+Similarly, any charitable contributions these same-sex couple intend to make during any tax year should be made by the spouse who will receive the greater income tax benefits from such contributions.
 Thus, titling property and claiming deductions properly can help a same-sex couple greatly when it comes time to pay taxes to the federal government.
 Even realigning the title in assets between same-sex spouses can benefit the couple greatly, especially when one spouse has significant gains and the other spouse has corresponding losses.
 Although, such a realignment might give rise to gift taxes, the potential income tax savings that might result from these transfers may well outweigh the tax implications.

 Community Property Treatment